 Formula: LTD/TA = Long-term debts/Total assets

 It represents a company’s reliability on its long-term debts such as debentures.
 In other words, it refers to what extent a company’s long-term debts are financing its assets.
 Hence, this ratio is essential in grasping the financial solvency of a company.
 A high ratio would imply that a company is highly dependent on its long-term debts to finance its growth operations and therefore, asserts compromised solvency.

 Formula: TD/TA ratio = (Short-term debt + long-term debt)/Total assets

-It represents to what extent a company is leveraging its financial obligations to fund its growth operations.
+It represents to what extent a company is leveraging its financial obligations to fund its growing operations.
 A low ratio implies that a company has a low degree of leverage, i.e. a high reliance on its capital to finance its operations, thus showing a healthy financial structure.

-Ergo, individuals who are looking to invest in equity shares shall assess these ratios to compare different companies and contrast their financial health – solvency and liquidity – before forming an absolute decision.
+Ergo, individuals who are looking to invest in equity shares shall assess these ratios to compare different companies and contrast their financial health – solvency, and liquidity – before forming an absolute decision.